 We’ve all seen the headlines recently.
 More rises are coming and are predicted to increase all our premiums by around £75 for the “average” driver, while younger, those under twenty-two and older, those over sixty-five will be the worst hit, with increases suggested of up to a staggering £1000.

-Well, over the coming year, your premiums will rise, without a doubt, and it’s not just yours, but millions of businesses will be affected too.
+Over the coming year, car insurance premiums will rise, without a doubt, and it’s not just yours, but millions of businesses will be affected too.

 Already 12% higher than last year, and add in this new hike, car insurance is now more expensive than ever, with the younger and older generations taking the biggest hit.